-Most common causes include a fall, a traffic accident, or an assault.
+Skull fractures commonly result from a fall, a traffic accident, or an assault.

-Skull fractures may be linear or comminuted with multiple fracture lines, may be located on the cranial vault or in the basilar skull, may have a varying degree of depression or elevation, and can also be open or closed.
+Skull fractures may be linear or comminuted with multiple fracture lines, may be located on the cranial vault or in the basilar skull, may have a varying degree of depression or elevation, and can be open or closed.
 Open fractures communicate with the skin through a wound, a sinus, the ear, or the oropharynx.

-CT, with thin axial cuts, remains the imaging modality of choice.
+Computed tomography, with thin axial cuts, remains the imaging modality of choice.
 With basilar skull fractures, 3D reconstructions are useful.

 May be associated with other significant injuries, most importantly intracranial hemorrhage.

 For isolated skull fractures, treatment is primarily conservative.

 Surgical intervention is determined not by the fracture per se but by the extent of the associated intracranial pathology, cranial nerve deficit, or cerebrospinal fluid leak.

 Skull fracture refers to a fracture of one or more bones of the cranial vault or skull base.
 Skull fractures are categorized according to the appearance, location, degree of depression, and if they are open or closed.
 Open fractures communicate with the skin through a wound, a sinus, the ear, or the oropharynx.
 Skull fractures may be linear or comminuted; comminuted fractures are complex with multiple fracture lines.

 Key diagnostic factors